csebooks/operating-systems/content.en/process-synchronization/_index.md

 ### Hold and Wait

 To ensure that the hold-and-wait condition never occurs in the system,wemust guarantee that, whenever a thread requests a resource, it does not hold any other resources.
 One protocol that we can use requires each thread to request and be allocated all its resources before it begins execution.
-This is, of course,

-impractical for most applications due to the dynamic nature of requesting resources.
+This is, of course,impractical for most applications due to the dynamic nature of requesting resources.

 An alternative protocol allows a thread to request resources only when it has none.
 A thread may request some resources and use them.
 Before it can request any additional resources, it must release all the resources that it is currently allocated.